asmeurer/blog/posts/playing-with-swift-and-spritekit/index.md

     Roughly speaking, in many circumstances, you don't know if a variable will actually be the given type or not.
-A good example of this is with dictionaries. `var a: [String: Int]`, this creates a dictionary that maps strings to integers.
+A good example of this is with dictionaries. `var a: [String: Int]` creates a dictionary that maps strings to integers.
 If you manipulate this dictionary, and then access a key from it, like `a[b]`, there is no way for the compiler to know if that key will really be in the dictionary.
 If the key is in the dictionary, you